daphsta/daphsta.github.com/_posts/2015-01-25-interactors-to-organise-business-logic.markdown

 - ruby
 - pattern
 image: /assets/images/background_image.jpg
-published: false
+published: true
 comments: true
 ---

-== What is an Interactor
+####What is an Interactor
 My team has started using the [Interactor](https://github.com/collectiveidea/interactor) gem to encapsulate complex business logic hence, freeing the controllers.
 The Interactor gem presents us with a very nice way of representing one thing that the application does and allowing us to adhere to the Single Responsibility Principle.
 Also, if there is a series of action that are required by the business logic, we are able to organise a sequence of interactors using the *Organizer* method.

 I believe that it would be easier to demonstrate the functionalties of the *Interactor* gem through code, of course.
-For a working app, click on this *github repo*.
-The app is built using the *rails-api* gem which is a lightweight rails app minus all the unnecessary view modules.
+For a working app, pull from this [github repo](https://github.com/daphsta/interactor_example_app) to view the working code.
+The app is built using the [rails-api](https://github.com/rails-api/rails-api) gem which is a lightweight rails app minus all the unnecessary view modules.

 In this app, I would want to create a *customer* record and associate it to my *user_id* which is my sales_rep id.
 I would create an interactor that would *FindSalesRep* and the user_id would be extracted from the params in the JSON document.

-== Constructing an Interactor
+####Constructing an Interactor
 A `context` contains everything that an *Interactor* needs to work with.
 The params from the controller sets the `context` when an *Interactor* is called.
 Creating an interactor is easy.
 Just create a class that includes *Interactor* and define an instance method `call`, whereby the `context` can be accessed within it.